Dave Morice: Dr. Alphabet and the Poetry Marathons

 "City of Literature" (one of only three in the world named by this branch of the United Nations - Edinburgh, Scotland and Melbourne, Australia are the other two), Dave Morice challenged himself to write a world breaking poetry feat.
 Working in the University of Iowa Main Library, Morice produced 100 pages of poetry for 100 days.
-This poetry marathon was dedicated to Dave's sister Michele who was his literary cheerleader for many years who passed at the age of 52 on February 22, 2010 of a brain tumor.
+This poetry marathon was dedicated to Dave's sister Michele who was his literary cheerleader for many years who died aged 52 on February 22, 2010, of a brain tumor.
 Working from the assistance of poetry patrons, Morice dedicated 4 months toward creating the ultimate record-breaking feat of writing.
 Dave's son, Danny, wrote the introduction.

 As Dr. Alphabet, Dave Morice has written marathons in Iowa, Pennsylvania, New Jersey, New York, Connecticut, and London, England.
 In the partial listing below, the name of the marathon event appears in italics, and the title of the actual writing appears in parentheses.